 Various empires ruled Mesopotamia during the following centuries.
 Cyrus the Great of Persia invaded Mesopotamia in 539 BCE (Achaemenid Dynasty), followed by Alexander the Great (a king of the Ancient Greek kingdom of Macedon) and his successor dynasty, the Seleucids, in 331 BCE.
 The Roman Emperor Trajan claimed the region in the 2nd century CE.
 The area was then conquered and ruled by the Parthians, a group of Persians from northern Iran, until their defeat by the Persian Sassanid dynasty in 224 CE.

 The rise of Islam in the Arabian Peninsula brought substantial change to the region of present-day Iraq, Syria, Jordan, Lebanon, and Palestine, known collectively as the Levant.
 Under the Rashidun caliphs (chief rulers) who succeeded the Prophet Muhammad as leaders of the Islamic community, Persia, the Levant, and much of North Africa were incorporated into the Islamic Empire by 654.
-In 661, a succession crisis precipitated the rise of the Umayyad dynasty, which took control of the empire and established its capital in Damascus.
-A significant transformation took place in the Middle East as the majority of the population adopted Islam and the Arabic script.
+In 661, a succession crises precipitated the rise of the Umayyad dynasty, which took control of the empire and established its capital in Damascus.
+A significant transformation ensued as the majority of the population adopted Islam and the Arabic script.
 The Abbasids overthrew the Umayyads in 750 and moved the capital from Damascus to Baghdad.
 The Abbasid civilization flourished in the Levant for several centuries and Baghdad enjoyed prosperity as the center of the Muslim world.

 INTERNATIONAL & REGIONAL ISSUES